rick-r/marriage-figaro-norway/captions.md

 come cangia in un punto
 il tuo destino.

-    OK Private Ryan, let me have a word with you before you go off to war
+    OK Private Ryan,
+    a word with you,
+    before you go off to war!

-    [also needs something for the aside/whisper]
+    [also needs something for the aside/whisper?]